 On its 35th anniversary in 2013 the Stückemarkt took stock and looked to the future: 35 playwrights who had already been invited to the Stückemarkt were presented once again with a new work.
 30 authors wrote short texts on the theme of “Wohin?
 Verfall und Untergang der westlichen Zivilisation” (Where to?
 The Decline and Fall of Western Civilisation), including Herbert Achternbusch, John von Düffel, Elfriede Jelinek, Oliver Kluck, Dirk Laucke, Anne Lepper, Philipp Löhle, Wolfram Lotz, Marius von Mayenburg, Roland Schimmelpfennig, Einar Schleef, Werner Schwab and Nis-Momme Stockmann.

 In 2014 the festival continued to present new models of authorship that had begun with the project laboratory in 2012 and the festival anniversary in 2013: For the 36th edition of the Stückemarkt, three Theatertreffen mentors went in search of artists developing new forms of theatrical expression.
 In 2015, the selection process for the Stückemarkt was developed further: A jury of five artists and an open competition were reinstated, and new selection criteria were introduced, applicable to both theatre texts and theatre projects alike.
-Since 2016, the Stückemarkt has been awarding a commission of work in cooperation with the Federal Agency for Civic Education.
-With the 2019 Stückemarkt, the competition will be launched for the first time world-wide.
+The Stückemark Commission of work funded by the Federal Agency for Civic Education has been awarded since 2007.
+With the 2019 Stückemarkt, the competition was launched for the first time world-wide.